-Produced and written by Lisa Scott, Ph.D., The Florida State University and Carroll Guitar, M.L.S., University of Vermont; in collaboration with Kristin Chmela, M.A., adjunct faculty, Northwestern University; Jane Fraser, President, The Stuttering Foundation; and Bill Murphy, M.A., Purdue University.
-In collaboration with Joseph Donaher, M.A., Children's Hospital of Philadelphia and Lee Caggiano, M.A., private practice.
+Produced and written by Lisa Scott, Ph.D., The Florida State University, and Carroll Guitar, M.L.S., University of Vermont; in collaboration with Kristin Chmela, M.A., Northwestern University; Jane Fraser, President, Stuttering Foundation; and Bill Murphy, M.A., Purdue University.
+In collaboration with Joseph Donaher, Ph.D., Children's Hospital of Philadelphia and Lee Caggiano, M.A., private practice.